 With her husband sidelined and no longer providing intros and support for the Abraham-Hicks workshops, Esther Hicks began to take liberties Jerry Hicks had not allowed her, discarding her decades old barefoot country preacher garb for a flashy new set of clothes.
-The clothes aren't astonishing in a normal context but for the publicly dowdy Esther Hicks, they were.
+The clothes aren't astonishing in a normal context but for the previously dowdy, sexless Esther Hicks, they were.

-Of course, no explanation was given nor about other physical changes in the layout of her stage performance.
+Of course, no explanation was given for this nor about other physical changes in the layout of her stage performance.

-Then, she topped it.
-To the same mother of the same kid, she rebuked her for her trying to prevent her son from kicking their cat.
+Then, she topped it, rebuking the same mother of the same kid for her trying to prevent her son from kicking their cat.
 The cat, Esther wisely explained, was teaching the child.

-Contradictory as this was, she went on to top herself.
+Contradictory as this was, Esther went on to top even that.

 Abraham-Hicks 2.0 In Full Bloom

-Although Kyra, the skeptic behind Kyra Speaks predicted Esther would come up with something "adorable" to mark Jerry Hicks death, it still surprised when, in her first trip back on stage, he outright channeled him, presenting him as a merry quipster in the middle of the spiritual preaching.
-(More about this here: Jerry Hicks Died, But Guess What?
-He's Back!)
+Although Kyra, the skeptic behind Kyra Speaks predicted Esther would come up with something "adorable" to mark Jerry Hicks death, it still surprised us when, in her first trip back on stage, she outright channeled him, presenting him as a merry quipster in the middle of the spiritual preaching by Abraham.

-In twenty-five years of ever-evolving (some would add, increasingly contradictory) workshop appearances, Esther had always claimed that the one-hundred "nonphysical entities" that made up Abraham always spoke in one voice through unified blocks of thoughts she received in trance and translated, never had a single entity, not even Jesus who she claimed was one of them, ever spoke independently.
+In twenty-five years of ever-evolving (some would add, increasingly contradictory) workshop appearances, Esther had always claimed that the one-hundred "nonphysical entities" that made up Abraham always spoke in a single, unified voice through blocks of thoughts she received in trance and translated, never had a single entity, not even Jesus who she claimed was one of them, ever spoken independently.

 Then, Jerry did.
-And not only that, he was credited with what Esther and her audience was a witty comment, after which she announced, "That was Jerry."
+And not only that, he treated Esther and her audience to a witty comment, after which she announced, "That was Jerry."